 METS MUSINGS: Among the Mets’ call-ups is 35-year-old pitcher Aaron Harang, who might get one or two starts to serve as an audition for a spring-training invite.
 Harang went 5-11 with a 5.76 ERA in 22 starts with Seattle.
 Harang will likely pitch Saturday in one of the games of the Mets’ doubleheader with Miami. … David Wright could be with the Mets this week, but he’s not ready to play. … RHP Matt Harvey will receive a second opinion this week from Dr. James Andrews on his elbow, and after which could decide on Tommy John surgery.

 METS PROBABLES vs. Washington at Citi Field:

-As always, your comments are greatly appreciated and I will attempt to answer them.
-Please follow me on Twitter @jdelcos
+Your comments are greatly appreciated and I will attempt to respond.
+Follow me on Twitter @jdelcos